Scaffolding WholesaleScaffolding Wholesale

 Match your brace family before you send the RFQ.

 Use the same variables catalog pages use: section length between frames, lock spacing, end style, and bay count.
-If your buyer says “10 x 4 scaffolding cross braces”, start with 10 ft and 48 in, then confirm the lock family before you release the order.
+If your buyer says “10 x 4 scaffolding cross braces”, start with 10 ft and 48 in.
+If the query is “7 x 4 scaffold tube cross brace”, start with 7 ft and 48 in.
+If the query is “3 x 7 scaffold cross brace dimentsion”, start with 7 ft and 36 in, then confirm the lock family before you release the order.

 Public catalog examples cluster around 7 ft and 10 ft, but some 2-hole families also include 8 ft variants.